Therealchainman/archive-cp/algorithms/lazy_segment_tree.md

 - range addition updates
 - range sum queries

+0-indexed segment tree

 range updates are [L, R) (exclusive for right end point)

 merge: how to combine two child segment answers into the parent

 apply: how a pending lazy value changes a node’s stored value (often needs the segment length)

-compose: how two lazy values stack when both are pending
+compose: how two lazy values stack when both are pending apply oldTag then newTag

 struct Configuration { ... } configuration; defines the class type Configuration and immediately defines an object named configuration of that type in the same statement.
 Informally people say “define a struct and an instance inline.”